Fluffernuttersandwich/Better7D2DbyFNS/README.md

 **Where _to_ store Mods, Modding Applications, folder paths, and folders instead:**

 **Dedicated drive:**
-If you have a separate hard drive, consider storing your mods on that drive to maximize space and avoid potential conflicts with your system files.
+Ideally, you have a separate hard drive for Modding.
+If so, consider storing your mods on that drive to maximize space and avoid potential conflicts with your system files.
 If you have a spare drive (like a D Drive), store Mod Applications, file paths, and folders there!!!
-This is best practice!
+This is best practice for modding any game!

 Example:

 ![image](https://github.com/user-attachments/assets/87030c6e-60de-4921-9cd0-5cca3f885389)

-or

-Create your own Modding folder on the OS Drive like this example:
+If you only have one drive, like C, and the OS is on it, then create your own Modding folder on the OS Drive like this example:
+_This is the second best option if you don't have a spare drive._

 ### C:\Modding